goosee007/CyberSecurity-XpreTech/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box machine can accept connections from the Internet.
-Access SSH to this machine is only allowed from the following IP addresses:
+Access to this machine is only allowed from the following IP addresses:
 - _Whitelisted IP addresses:_
 	- Public IP address: 	137.116.191.67
 *(summarize firewall rules for this section, can also add screenshots for ELK & Redteam, noting which public IPs for ELK, DVWA accessiblility via rules)